 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and confirm that they are not obstructed by furniture or drapery.

 - Call Knochelmann Service Experts.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can become an expensive repair.
 When your air conditioner freezes over it can lead to a compressor replacement.
 Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
 Unfortunately, many people are forced to pick between installing a new system vs repairing the old unit.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of getting a less expensive repair.
+If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of getting a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.